stanmots/RxDiffUtil/README.md

 There are just a couple of things to note here.

 * The lists that are passed to [DefaultDiffCallback](https://github.com/storix/RxDiffUtil/blob/master/rxdiffutil/src/main/java/com/stolets/rxdiffutil/DefaultDiffCallback.java) must hold the data model which implements [Identifiable](https://github.com/storix/RxDiffUtil/blob/master/rxdiffutil/src/main/java/com/stolets/rxdiffutil/Identifiable.java) interface.
-This interface is required to provide the proper unique identefiers of the compared items.
+This interface is required to provide the proper unique identifiers of the compared items.
 [Here](https://github.com/storix/RxDiffUtil/blob/master/sample/src/main/java/com/stolets/rxdiffutillib/SampleModel.java#L25) is the sample implementation.

 * The adapter must implement [Swappable](https://github.com/storix/RxDiffUtil/blob/master/rxdiffutil/src/main/java/com/stolets/rxdiffutil/Swappable.java) interface.
-This is required to update data source and notify adapter at the approriate time.
+This is required to update data source and notify adapter at the appropriate time.
 [Here](https://github.com/storix/RxDiffUtil/blob/master/sample/src/main/java/com/stolets/rxdiffutillib/SampleAdapter.java#L60) is the sample implementation.

 If you need to update just one `RecyclerView.Adapter` than that's it.
 You should not worry about anything: adapter is updated automatically; when `Activity` is finished all resources will be disposed; when you call `calculate()` the previous operation is cancelled automatically; the main thread won't be blocked.